 Conference call app-rehension?
 How to reduce your anxiety when video conferences form an important part of your day

 Other video conferencing platforms have also experienced similar increases.
-In April, Microsoft Teams reported that its number of daily active users had increased by around 70%, from 44 million to more than 75 million in just one month.
+In April, Microsoft Teams reported that its number of daily active users had increased by around 70%, from 44 million to more than 75 million in just 1 month.

 But despite its growing popularity, the thought of participating in video calls with managers and colleagues, and especially potential employers, is leaving people feeling anxious, stressed, exposed and exhausted.